davosmith/moodle-navbuttons/README.txt

 Changes:

+2015-08-05 - Adding block outside of course is no longer a fatal error (but it does nothing useful).
 2014-07-06 - Added 'text button' option, checked M2.7 compatibility, minor styling tweak 2013-11-19 - Moodle 2.6 compatibility fixes
 2013-10-21 - Extra note in README about custom / 3rd-party themes